mitranim/fpx/docs/templates/index.md

 ## Overview

-`fpx`: **f**unctional **p**rogramming e**x**tensions for JavaScript.
+`fpx`: Functional Programming eXtensions for JavaScript.
 [Source on GitHub](https://github.com/Mitranim/fpx/blob/master/src/fpx.js).

 Lightweight replacement for Lodash, Underscore, etc. Differences:

-  * One small file (≈ 13 KiB minified, versus ≈ 73 KiB in Lodash 4+)
+  * One small file (≈ 12 KiB minified, versus ≈ 73 KiB in Lodash 4+)
   * Extremely simple source code
   * Relatively space-efficient, minifies well
+  * Compatible with tree shaking

 Doesn't have complete feature parity with Lodash, and probably never will.
-More functions will be added on demand.
+More functions may be added on demand.
 Open a GitHub issue or a pull request if something useful is missing.

-Written with ES2015 exports.
-When building a browser bundle, Webpack 4+ or Rollup, in combination with UglifyJS, should strip out the unused code, leaving only what you actually use.
+Written as an ES2015 module for compatibility with tree shaking.
+When building a browser bundle, Webpack 4+ or Rollup automatically pick the ES2015 version.
 In Node.js, you automatically get the CommonJS version.
+A properly configured bundler should strip out the unused code, leaving only what you actually use.

 See sibling libraries: